How to hack soda machines

 Besides offering some fancy new flavors, Saru Soda’s post mix machines tackle several sustainability challenges.
 This year, Welcome to The Village uses tap water instead of bottled water, to drastically decrease plastic waste, transport emissions and cooling demands.
 Saru Soda works on the same principles: post-mix machines are connected to a tap water input and the machine has a built-in cooling system.
 Imagine a bar like this: no fridges, no bottled water, and a huge diversity of soda’s to choose from!

 Working with Innofest

 Saru Soda is at DORP via Innofest.
 This organization is collaborating with eight festivals in The Netherlands, as a living lab for innovation.
-A festivals are miniature versions of society, they're the perfect spot to test new products and prototypes.
+As festivals are miniature versions of society, they're the perfect spot to test new products and prototypes.

 In DORP 2017, Innofest urges four projects to develop their innovations just a little further, before entering the market.
 Saru Soda is one of those projects.
 Are you done with this article? then don't forget to check the project page on the Innofest site.
 It's in Dutch, by the way.

 First day, let's ride